Kurento/kurento-room/kurento-room-doc/src/site/sphinx/client_javascript_api.rst

 Through this initialization function, we indicate the WebSocket URI that will be used to send and receive messages from the server.

 The result of opening the WebSocket connection is announced through a callback that is passed as parameter.
-The callback’s signature also includes as parameter a reference to the own ``KurentoRoom`` object, giving access to its API when the connection was established successfully.
+The callback's signature also includes as parameter a reference to the own ``KurentoRoom`` object, giving access to its API when the connection was established successfully.

 The interface of ``KurentoRoom`` includes the creation of the Room and of the local stream and also, for convenience, the following: